mmisiuda/Dota_player_stats/README.md

 Game_mode.json is needed to decode the names of game modes that OpenDota API uses.

-Simply run the script and input your Steam ID to display few charts with basic infos.
+Simply run the script (either in your IDE or in terminal), dash will run localy on http://127.0.0.1:8050/, there input your Steam ID to display few charts with basic infos.

-Using the Jupyter Notebook file (Dota_stats.ipynb) You can see some more charts and graphs and also freely explore the data.
+Using the Jupyter Notebook file (Dota_stats.ipynb) You can see some more charts and graphs and also freely explore your data.

 Libraries needed are listed in Requirements file.